Games & Quizzes

 /əˈnəT͟Hər/

-act of moving something or someone to another place, organization, team.
+Ticket allowing you to get on another plane, bus.
 To give someone your right to a property.

 /inˈvestər/